archeryue/easy.video/README.md

 2. Create a new API key
 3. Copy the key to your environment file

+> **Note**: This application uses Google's Imagen model for image generation through the Gemini API.

 ### 4. Run the Development Server

 \`\`\`bash